jiezzing/income-expense-react/README.md

-## This project is intended to enhance my skills on react library.
+## This project is intended to enhance my skills on React.

-# Dependencies that has been used
+## Dependencies that has been used
 - express
 - dotenv
 - mongoose